bolzhub/Root-Inserts/README.md

 - Monuments 1 - UPLOAD SOON
 - Monuments 2 - UPLOAD IN AUTUMN

-The inserts are drawers which slide in the containers.
+The inserts are drawers which slide in the containers, forming a "box".
 All faction pieces, including cards, fit in their respective containers.
+Compatible with official sleeves, or common unofficial sleeves of similar size.
+Horizontal or Vertical storage.
+In fact, all directions are possible.
-Sleeve compatible.
-Containers' positions are interchangeable.
+Can be used with any version of the board game: English, French, etc. Containers' positions are interchangeable.

 ![Presentation2](Extra/Presentation/presentation2.png)